 - Compressor Delay Time: To protect the loads from start-stop switching frequently, the relay for cooling without electricity before this time over;

-- Alarm Delay Time: for example, when summer coming, Your idle freezer is starting to cool again.
-You know, at the beginning it will cost a long time to low down the room temperature, you do not want to be alerted by the controller without interupt;
+- Alarm Delay Time: for example, when summer comes, Your idle freezer is starting to cool again.
+You know, at the beginning it will cost a long time to low down the room temperature, and you do not want to be alerted by the controller without interruption;

-- Fan Delay Time: The compressor just starts, the temperature of the evaporator is not cold enough, some people do not want the fan to blow the hot air into the room; some people want to fan starts earlier than the compressor startup, others like the fan and compressor start and stop simultaneously, all these could be set in the fan delay time.
+- Fan Delay Time: The compressor just starts, and the temperature of the evaporator is not cold enough, some people do not want the fan to blow hot air into the room; some people want the to fan start earlier than the compressor startup, others like the fan and compressor start and stop simultaneously, all these could be set in the fan delay time.